benzine12/Python_taskManager/readme.md

 # Task Management API

-This is a simple Task Management API built with Flask and SQLAlchemy.
+This is a Task Management API built with Flask and SQLAlchemy.
 It allows you to create, update, delete, and view tasks.

 ## Features